 Customer relationship management (CRM) software is jam-packed with data.
 They offer a wealth of information to help your clients run a smoother business–while giving your agency granular insights to run better campaigns.

-However, CRM software can be clunky and hard to parse information.
-And when you’re scaling your agency, you don’t have time to manually extract data each time for CRM reports.
+However, CRM reporting software is clunky and hard to parse information.
+And when you’re scaling your agency, you don’t have time to manually extract data each time for different types of essential CRM reports.

-This article shows you six types of business insights to extract from CRM reports that provide valuable intel your clients will keep coming back to your for.
+This article shows you six types of business insights to extract from CRM reporting to provide valuable intel your clients will keep coming back to your for.
 You’ll also learn how to set the entire process on autopilot with scheduled reports.

 What Makes a Great CRM Report?

-CRM software isn’t just for warehousing information about your clients’ leads and sales.
-It’s what your agency does with that information to show the value you bring to the table–enter the CRM report.
+CRM reporting software isn’t just for warehousing information about your clients’ leads and sales activities.
+It’s what your agency does with that information to show the value you bring to the table–enter CRM reporting.

-A CRM report acts as a performance summary during a specific time period.
+CRM reports act as a performance summary during a specific time period.
 It should highlight opportunities for your agency to offer expertise while helping your clients’ businesses grow.

 So what makes a great CRM report?

 First, it should clearly provide actionable data for each stakeholder.
-This means boiling down insights for your marketing team to make better campaign optimizations based on data–and to allow your client's sales team to run a smoother business and never miss out on an opportunity.
+This means CRM reporting should help with specific project management aspects.
+For example, different types of CRM reports break down insights for your marketing team to make better campaign optimizations based on data–and to allow your client's sales team or sales reps to run a smoother business and never miss out on an opportunity.

-Second, it should be easy to understand.
+Second, CRM reporting should be easy to understand.
 Clients don’t have time to decipher what their marketing data means.
 By presenting it in an intuitive report, you and your clients keep track of notable trends.

-Third, it should complement your marketing campaign data to build better sales funnels, improve lead capture, calculate KPIs and identify the channels that provide the best ROI.
+Third, CRM reporting should complement your marketing campaign data to build better sales funnels, improve lead capture, calculate KPIs, and identify the channels that provide the best ROI.
+Your clients want a healthy sales funnel and the opportunity to build an informed sales forecast report.
+Your agency has the power to help them make data-driven decisions and achieve business growth with great CRM reporting.

 There are six common types of CRM reports that all serve different purposes.